dhan0779/d-file-system/README.md

 # d-file-system

-Creating a distributed file system in Go based on HDFS.
+A distributed file system in Go based on HDFS.